networkit/networkit/docs/DevGuide.rst

 In order to have a coherent naming scheme that allows for easier communication, please name your branch in the following way: ``feature/descriptive-name-of-feature``.
 If we're assuming you're creating an implementation of the shortest path algorithm from Dijkstra, this could be ``feature/dijkstra-shortest-path`` for example.
 Make sure to pick a meaningful and short description that is easy to understand.

-New feature branches should be based off the development branch ``Dev`` where they will be merged back into at a later stage.
+New feature branches should be based off the ``master`` branch where they will be merged back into at a later stage.

 ::

-   # Make sure your branch is based off the development branch Dev
+   # Make sure your branch is based off the master branch
-   git checkout Dev
+   git checkout master

    # Create your new branch
    git checkout -b feature/[my-awesome-feature-name]